 At Wheatley, we see reading as a key enabler for learning.
 Research evidence shows that children who learn to read fluently and with understanding are at an advantage when it comes to future learning.
 Therefore, our reading curriculum is based on the following intent and principles:

-Starting with sharing books at every opportunity, Early Years begin teaching phonic skills through Letters and Sounds.
-Letters and Sounds is a phonics resource published by the Department for Education and Skills in 2007.
-It aims to build children's speaking and listening skills in their own right along with preparing them for learning to read by developing phonic knowledge and skills.
-It sets out a detailed and systematic programme for teaching phonic skills, with the aim of them becoming fluent readers by age seven.
+Starting with sharing books at every opportunity, Early Years begin teaching phonic skills through Rocket Phonics, which continues into KS1.
+Reading Planet Rocket Phonics is a DfE validated SSP programme aligned to Letters and Sounds 2007.
+Its value is to help every child to keep up and not catch-up.
+It is a programme that has a steady pace and progression, whole-class teaching and consistent daily phonics practise, as well as reading and writing to gradually build children’s confidence.
+It is taught through original illustrated stories to develop phonics skills and a love of reading and aims to build children's speaking and listening skills in their own right along with preparing them for learning to read by developing phonic knowledge and skills, with the aim of them becoming fluent readers by age seven.

 Educational research points to the crucial importance of direct instruction in phonics for developing pupils’ reading ability.
 However, in early literacy, a varied approach is required so at Wheatley we include activities that aim to develop letter knowledge and early phonics, storytelling and reading to the group.
 This builds children’s skills to begin their journey to becoming fluent independent readers.

 Once children have grasped the basics of reading through our systematic synthetic phonics teaching, we focus on ensuring they have the skills required to promote a lifelong interest in reading.
 Real reading is about more than decoding words on a page and requires varied skills of phonemic awareness, fluency, vocabulary and comprehension.